 - Tailored programmes - Our students have the utmost flexibility to create a programme of study in more than one subject area.
 To understand our flexibility, you can view these examples of real student pathways.

-- Interdisciplinary core modules – As well as giving you access to subjects across the University, we also offer our own interdisciplinary core modules which bring together all Liberal Arts and Natural Sciences students to study exciting topics from a variety of perspectives.
+- Interdisciplinary compulsory modules – As well as giving you access to subjects across the University, we also offer our own interdisciplinary compulsory modules which bring together all Liberal Arts and Natural Sciences students to study exciting topics from a variety of perspectives.

 - Dedicated Personal Tutors - Our intensive system of Personal Tutoring gives you a dedicated advisor from the Liberal Arts and Natural Sciences faculty for regular one-to-one consultation.
 You will be taught by a wide range of subject-experts, but one committed team will manage your programme of studies and provide Welfare and Timetabling support.